DFE-Digital/teacher-cpd-design-history/app/posts/manage-cpd-delivery/2023-05-15-updated-api-guidance.md

 ---
-title: Improve API guidance for lead providers
+title: Improving API guidance for lead providers
 description: A content review and restructure of all API guidance in line with new and updated API v3 functionality.
 Deployed in May 2022
 date: 2023-05-15
 ---